MICHAEL CLAUS

 Partner

-Michael has a broad range of experience in complex commercial litigation, highly sensitive investigations, and employment matters.
+Michael has broad experience in complex commercial litigation and employment matters.
 He is a former Assistant United States Attorney for the Northern District of Illinois, where he represented the federal government in fraud investigations and civil litigation.
-He has won jury and bench trials and argued before the Seventh Circuit Court of Appeals.
+A member of the Trial Bar for the Northern District of Illinois, he has won jury and bench trials and argued before the Seventh Circuit Court of Appeals.
+Short of trial, he has delivered client victories on summary judgment and negotiated favorable settlements.
+Michael has both led and defended investigations into violations of the False Claims Act against healthcare providers and government contractors.

 Prior to government service, Michael was a senior associate at Winston & Strawn in Chicago, where he represented clients in all phases of commercial litigation, securities and commodities litigation, white-collar investigations, and False Claims Act defense.